baneteasnow/baneteasnow.github.io/_pages/now.md

 format4: reading as a book
 pageread4: 132
 # 5
-booktitle5: "The Enigma of Desire"
+booktitle5: "Emotional Inheritance"
-bookyear5: 2021
+bookyear5: 2022
 author5: "Galit Atlas"
-sayfa5: 272
+sayfa5: 224
 format5: reading as a book
 pageread5: 67
 ---